1211 W La Palma Ave., Suite 201, Anaheim, CA 92801

 Nuclear cataracts

-These are a type of cataracts that affect the center of your lens.
-A nuclear cataract is characterized by nearsightedness which means your ability to see far objects will be impaired.
-As time advances, the lens becomes more clouded further damaging your vision.
-The clouding also normally starts by turning yellow and may eventually turn brown which causes color blindness.
+These are a type of cataract that affects the center of your lens.
+A nuclear cataract is characterized by nearsightedness, which means your ability to see far objects will be impaired.
+As time advances, the lens becomes more clouded, further damaging your vision.
+The clouding also normally starts by turning yellow and may eventually turn brown, which causes color blindness.

 Congenital cataracts